11th A-P Regional Meeting

 Dreaming on the Riverfarm – Stories from the Hawkesbury is an oral history about the Hawkesbury Riverfarm.
 The stories cover Pre-European settlement through to the present day uses by the Western Sydney University up until 2012.
 The program was funded as part of the a 2011-12 "Your Community Heritage" grant from the Australian Government Department of Sustainability, Environment, Water, Population and Communities.
-You can request a copy of the audio chapters from Sustainability Futures
+You can request a copy of the audio chapters from Sustainability Education

 A schools engagement partnership between Western Sydney University and Public Schools NSW using 'Dreaming on the Riverfarm' oral history in a project for education in sustainability using 21st Century learning pedagogies.
 The project involves consultants, teachers and Year 6 students from Lapstone Primary School and Year 7 students Blaxland High School utilising their own responses reasearch and investigattion skills into the history of the Riverfarm.
 As part of this program teacher Mrs Paula Buttenshaw and her Year 6 students from Lapstone Primary School created a number of stories and artworks that depict their personal perspectives of Darug life before European Settlement on the banks of the Deerubbin, now known as the Hawkesbury River.
-An e-book (PDF) is are available from Sustainability Futures.
+An e-book (PDF) is are available from Sustainability Education.

 Engagement with Agriculture Toolkit (EAT)